-- 1. Adjust motor position as needed to obtain a distance of 5" between both hub faces. - 2.
+- Adjust motor position as needed to obtain a distance of 5" between both hub faces for compressor with straight shaft. - 2.
 Soft Foot.
 The motor must sit flat on its base (+/- 0.002").
 Any soft foot must be corrected prior to center member installation.